 Wondering who the best banjo players in the world are?
 Can’t get enough of that twangy banjo sound?

 The banjo is one of the most unique-sounding instruments out there.
-It also has an interesting history as an instrument that takes its roots from African traditions.
+It also has an interesting history as an instrument that takes its roots in African traditions.
 These days, however, the banjo is one of the most characteristic instruments of the bluegrass sound and of American folk music.

 Throughout its history, there have also been plenty of great players who have brought the banjo to new heights, developed trendsetting playing styles, and impressed audiences with their technique.
 Whether you’ve bought a great beginner instrument and have started learning the banjo yourself or you’re simply an avid listener, you need to familiarize yourself with the banjo greats.

 Below we’ll give you our list of the very best banjo players in the world – both past and present.